6 Disabled Inventors You’ve Never Heard Of

 What did they achieve in it?
 She invented a cloud software platform used by 130 micro-finance companies across Ghana.
 This cemented her status not just among disabled inventors but as one of South Africa’s most important figures in financial technology.

-What else did they do?
-To start with, in 2013, South Africa’s CEO Magazine named Bedwei the most influential woman in business and government in Africa for the financial sector.
-What’s more, Farida is not just a disabled inventor: she also published a comic book, Karmzah: Unleashing, about “an archaeologist with cerebral palsy, who gets superpowers from an ancient Juju man” who “bestows upon her superpowers through her crutches.”
+What’s more, Farida is not just a disabled inventor.
+She also published a comic book, Karmzah: Unleashing, about “an archaeologist with cerebral palsy, who gets superpowers from an ancient Juju man” who “bestows upon her superpowers through her crutches.”
 In conclusion, this comic looks rad as hell.
 Check it out!

 Hugh Herr